dgaydukov/cert-aws/files/sa.md

 But when you recover snapshot ebs is read immediately, but data is loaded lazyly.

 IOPS vs Throughput vs Bandwidth
-* IOPS - number of read/write operations per second
+* IOPS - number of read/write operations per second, good for transactional db where we need to make lot of small writes
     * General Purpose SSD (gp2)
     * Provisioned IOPS SSD (io1)
 * Throughput - number of bits read/written per second